pytest-dev/pyfakefs/docs/usage.rst

 ~~~~~~~~~~~~~~~~~
 If ``True`` (the default), dynamic patching after setup is used (for example
 for modules loaded locally inside of functions).
-Can be switched off if it causes unwanted side effects, which happened at least in
+Can be switched off if it causes unwanted side effects, though that would mean that
-once instance while testing a django project.
+dynamically loaded modules are no longer patched, if they use file system functions.

 module_cleanup_mode
 ~~~~~~~~~~~~~~~~~~~
-This is a setting that works around a potential problem with the cleanup of dynamically loaded modules (e.g. modules loaded after the test has started), known to occur with `django` applications.
+This is a setting that works around a potential problem with the cleanup of dynamically loaded modules (e.g. modules loaded after the test has started).
-The setting is subject to change or removal in future versions, provided a better solution for the problem is found.
+As the original problem related to `django` has now been resolved in another way (see below), the setting may not be needed anymore, and is subject to removal in a future version.

-The setting defines how the dynamically loaded modules are cleaned up after the test to ensure that no patched modules can be used after the test has finished.
+The setting defines how the dynamically loaded modules are cleaned up after the test.
+Any dynamically loaded module is cleaned up after the test to ensure that no patched modules can be used after that.
-The default (ModuleCleanupMode.AUTO) currently depends on the availability of the `django` module, DELETE will delete all dynamically loaded modules and RELOAD will reload them.
+The default (`ModuleCleanupMode.AUTO`) is currently the same as `ModuleCleanupMode.DELETE`.
+`DELETE` will delete all dynamically loaded modules (so that they are reloaded the next time they are needed), while `RELOAD` will reload them immediately.
 Under some rare conditions, changing this setting may help to avoid problems related to incorrect test cleanup.

+Problems with unloading dynamically loaded modules may also be solved more specifically by registering a handler for specific modules (using `Patcher.register_cleanup_handler`), that will be called during the cleanup process.
+This is used internally to handle known problems with the `django` and `pandas` packages.

 .. _convenience_methods: